 - FAD Incident Annex

-The Cowley County Emergency Management Agency has completed an extensive update of the 2005 Hazard Mitigation Plan.
+The Cowley County Emergency Management Agency has completed an extensive update of the 2009 Hazard Mitigation Plan.
 The Cowley County Hazard Mitigation Planning Committee has analyzed the overall risk and impact from past hazards on area residents, property, and critical infrastructure.
 That information was considered in evaluating and updating past mitigation policies and initiatives to prevent future disaster losses, in particular for natural hazards.
 Adoption is currently pending for the 2014 version of the plan.
 Until formal adoption takes place, both versions of the plan will be made available.

 South-Central Region Hazard Analysis Plan